yangjian-xiao/Team-DApp/userstories.md

 # 1.4 Webscrapper
-As a developer, I want look for images that are to the known preferences of the user.
+As a user, I would like to see more images of dogs that are similar to the ones that I already selected.

 Elaboration: Once the preference of the certain user is identified then the webscrapper will search in acceptable sites dogs that fit into the preferences of that user.